port-labs/port-docs/docs/software-catalog/relation/tutorial.md

 #### Update Relations Identifiers

-In order to rename the relation's identifiers, you can make a HTTP PATCH request to the URL: `https://api.getport.io/v1/{blueprint_identifier}/relations/{relation_identifier}/rename` with this following JSON:
+To rename the relation's identifiers, you can make an HTTP PATCH request to the URL: `https://api.getport.io/v1/{blueprint_identifier}/relations/{relation_identifier}/rename` with this following JSON:

 ```jsonShowLineNumbers
 {